-But hiking with kids hasn’t always been smiles and happy photos.
+But hiking with kids hasn’t always been the smiles and happiness that the camera shows.
 Hiking, especially in the mountains, is not easy.
 There have been tear-stained cheeks to go along with those beaming smiles.
 It takes a lot of work to hike up a 3,000m peak and even more when you are motivating your kids at the same time.
 Despite all the challenges, hiking has been a great way to connect with my kids and teach them about nature and perseverance.

 After years of hiking with little ones, I have put together a list of my top 7 tips for hiking with kids.

 My Top 7 Tips For Hiking With Kids